marco-orellana/battleship/README.md

 # Battleship

-Battleship game made in java with GUI widget toolkit Swing a desgiend in a MVC pattern made entirely from scratch.
+Battleship game made in java with GUI widget toolkit Swing a designed in a MVC pattern made entirely from scratch.

 I worked on the algorithm that puts the ships randomnly on the board without them collising into each others or exiting the board.
 You can find that in _Player.java_.